PlagueBuilds/All-items-map/README.md

 ![small map](https://user-images.githubusercontent.com/124402987/217102216-b011a54a-e096-45f8-b95c-80344a9b1ab6.png)

 The map will be regularly updated, and more projects are planned in the future.
-Thanks for the support, we hope you will enjoy.
+Thanks for the support, we hope you will enjoy.<br>

+# WARNING
+In the process of making the map we kinda destroyed a lot of things, and there are still who knows where and who knows how many items in the world that are not deleted yet.
+As addition to that if you find thousands of some random items in one spot PLEASE report it on our discord server.
+Those problems occure when spawning in items while you have no inventory slots availbale.
+It sometimes happend that we added one more 9 to 999 (as a full stack) so the game spawns almost 10k items somewhere random in the world.
+We are trying to clean our the world as much as possible in the meantime.<br>

 BLIX, owner of Plague Builds